SLURM integration

 Calkit can run pipeline stages on a SLURM job scheduler

-using the slurm environment and sbatch stage types.
+using the slurm environment kind.

 The calkit slurm CLI can then be used to monitor these jobs